THE JOURNEY SO FAR...

 The Manhattan series consists of five acrylic paintings, with each installment measuring 30" x 40" x 1.5."
 Each piece was produced in Arizona over the span of eighteen years.
 Inspired by real-world global events, the series depicts the anthropomorphic buildings of Manhattan under siege by a fictitious organization known as the TERROR Group.
 Each painting is composed in a Surrealist landscape style with intricate detailing and overt symbolism throughout.

-The first installment, Manhattan, was completed in 2002, and chronicles the fall of the Twin Towers as the rest of the city mourns the loss of their architectural friends.
-The painting took several months to complete, and upon release, was featured as the cover image of Scottsdale Community College's Vortex Creative Writing & Art Contest, and awarded a scholarship prize.
+The first painting in the series, Manhattan, was completed in 2002, and chronicles the fall of the Twin Towers as the rest of the city mourns the loss of their architectural friends.
+The piece took several months to complete, and upon release, was featured as the cover image of Scottsdale Community College's Vortex Creative Writing & Art Contest, and awarded a scholarship prize.
 It has since been featured in The Arizona Republic and Informality 8: Industrious, a student-run publication at the Spitzer School of Architecture and the City College of New York.
 [3]

 Manhattan: Emancipation followed in 2011.
 The fourth installment in the series portrays the tide turning back in the buildings' favor, as the TERROR Group is finally weakened against the city's regained morale.
 Painting sessions took place over the course of three years at Art One Gallery, Sal's studio in Scottsdale, Arizona, as well as at festivals in Glendale, Arizona to help kickstart the city's downtown arts movement.
 The painting's completion occurred just days after the killing of Osama bin Laden; an ironic coincidence given the theme of the piece.
 It was featured in a televised segment on 3TV's Good Morning Arizona in 2011.

-A fifth and final installment, Manhattan: The Wonder City, was completed in 2020, during the height of the COVID-19 lockdown.
-Aimed for public release in 2024, Cosenza intends to showcase the painting (alongside each of the previous chapters in the series) as part of a multi-venue art exhibition called Manhattan: The Wonder City Tour, The goal of the tour is to raise money for firefighters.
-Taking seven years to complete, the final installment in the series languished through a period of "development hell" for a variety of reasons, before its ultimate completion during the pandemic.
+A fifth and final painting, Manhattan: The Wonder City, was completed in 2020, during the height of the COVID-19 lockdown.
+Taking seven years to create, the final installment in the series languished through a period of "development hell" before its ultimate completion during the pandemic.
 Conceptually, it wraps up the story in triumphant fashion for the buildings of Manhattan, and is meant to serve as a celebratory bookend to the original Manhattan painting from eighteen years prior.
+The graphic design for Sal’s 2024 novel features several visual elements taken directly from this painting.

 Domestic New York (2006-2019)